Psychosocial hazard mitigation

 Examples of how support may be a psychosocial hazard include:

-• lack of information/training to support work performance
+• Lack of information and training to support work performance

 Work environment, equipment and hazardous tasks